AFMShamsuzzaman/Introduction-to-scDDI/README.md

 Then, to validate the results, we utilized clustering performance metrics, specifically the Adjusted Rand Index (ARI).
 We compared the ARI value for both unimputed dataset and as well as imputed dataset using scDDI.

-import libraries in python and importing the data
+Import libraries in python and importing the data

 ```
 import numpy as np